hrnyc34-flaminGo/flaminGo-backEnd/flamingoAPI.md

 ## Rooms
 ### List Rooms
 `GET /rooms` Retrives a list of rooms.
-By default all r0oms are returned
+By default all rooms are returned

 Parameters